-As of June 30, 2024:
+As of September 30, 2024:

-- San Faustin S.A., a Luxembourg société anonyme, owned 713,605,187 shares in the Company, representing 61.37% of the Company's share capital and 63.77% of the voting rights. - San Faustin owned all of its shares in the Company through its wholly-owned subsidiary Techint Holdings S.à.r.l., a Luxembourg société à responsabilité limitée ("Techint"), who is the holder of record of the above-mentioned Tenaris shares. - Rocca & Partners Stichting Administratiekantoor Aandelen San Faustin, a private foundation located in the Netherlands (Stichting) ("RP STAK") held voting shares in San Faustin sufficient in number to control San Faustin. - No person or group of persons controls RP STAK.
+- San Faustin S.A., a Luxembourg société anonyme, owned 713,605,187 shares in the Company, representing 61.37% of the Company's share capital and 64.36% of the voting rights. - San Faustin owned all of its shares in the Company through its wholly-owned subsidiary Techint Holdings S.à.r.l., a Luxembourg société à responsabilité limitée ("Techint"), who is the holder of record of the above-mentioned Tenaris shares. - Rocca & Partners Stichting Administratiekantoor Aandelen San Faustin, a private foundation located in the Netherlands (Stichting) ("RP STAK") held voting shares in San Faustin sufficient in number to control San Faustin. - No person or group of persons controls RP STAK.

-Based on the information most recently available to the Company, Tenaris's directors and senior management as a group owned 0.07% of the Company's outstanding shares.
+Based on the information most recently available to the Company, Tenaris's directors and senior management as a group owned 0.07% of the Company's share capital and 0.08% of the voting rights.

 Transactions and balances disclosed as with "associated companies" are those with companies over which Tenaris exerts significant influence in accordance with IFRS, but does not have control.
 Transactions and balances disclosed as with "joint ventures" are those with companies over which Tenaris exerts joint control in accordance with IFRS, but does not have control.
-All other transactions and balances with related parties which are not non-consolidated parties and which are not consolidated are disclosed as "Other".
+All other transactions and balances with related parties which are not non-consolidated parties and which are not consolidated are disclosed as "other related parties".